Creating and Running Angular Projects in ServBay

 ). - Check ServBay's log files for more detailed error information.

-- Confirm the domain you’re visiting matches the one in your ServBay site configuration exactly.
+- Double-check that the domain you’re visiting matches the ServBay site configuration.

-- Q: Can I use different web servers (Caddy/Nginx/Apache) via ServBay to host my Angular production build?
-A: Yes, ServBay supports Caddy, Nginx, and Apache for static file serving.
-When you configure a static site, ServBay automatically uses your currently enabled web server to serve files—all of which are optimized for static content.
+- Q: Can I use different web servers (Caddy/Nginx/Apache) in ServBay to host the Angular production build?
+A: Absolutely—ServBay lets you serve static files using Caddy, Nginx, or Apache.
+When configuring a static site, ServBay will automatically use your currently enabled web server to host the files.
+All are efficient choices for serving static sites.